 To conduct market and user research.
 To improve our Services and troubleshoot new products and features, we may carry out research.
 For example we may survey Customers (including Admins, Users and other contacts) or third parties about customer satisfaction, user experience, the effectiveness of our marketing campaigns, and their broader interests.

 To send emails and other communications.

-We may send you service, transactional, technical and other administrative communications, such as communications about your account, our Service offerings, changes to the Services, and important Services-related notices, such as security and fraud notices.
-These communications are considered part of the Services.
+Transactional: As part of our services, we provide users with certain communications and updates, We may send you service, transactional, technical and other administrative communications, such as communications about your account, our Service offerings, changes to the Services, and important Services-related notices, such as security and fraud notices.
+We consider these communications as part of our Services to you.

-In addition, if you have opted-in, we sometimes send emails about new product features, recommendations and promotional communications, or other news about Miro.
+Soft opt-in / Legitimate Interests: In addition, where you are a non-enterprise user or you if you have opted-in as an enterprise user, we sometimes send emails about new product features, recommendations and promotional communications, or other news about Miro.
 You can opt-out of these messages at any time by using the unsubscribe link included in all of these communications.

 For billing, account management and other administrative matters.
 Miro may need to contact you for invoicing, account management, and similar reasons and we use account data to administer accounts and keep track of billing and payments.